-Prospective students requesting to be considered for admission or re-admissions to Bishop Thomas K. Gorman Catholic School who are not current students at St. Gregory Elementary should follow the procedures below:
+Prospective students requesting to be considered for admission or re-admission to Bishop Thomas K. Gorman Catholic School who are not current students at St. Gregory Cathedral School should follow the procedures below:

 - The applicant will fill out an application form.

 - Upon submitting the above documents, the student will be invited to visit Bishop Gorman during a school day (if possible).
 The student will have the opportunity to visit classes and meet new classmates and teachers.

 - The applicant will have an admissions interview.